dfelinto/blender-manual/manual/movie_clip/tracking/clip/sidebar/stabilization/panel.rst

 2D Stabilization Panel
 **********************

-The purpose of this feature is to smooth out jerky camera handling on existing real-world footage.
+The purpose of 2D stabilization is to smooth out jerky camera handling on existing real-world footage.
 To activate the 2D stabilizer, you need to set the toggle in the panel, and additionally you need to enable *Show Stable* in the Clip Display pop-over.
 Then you'll need to set up some tracking points to detect the image movements.